JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7914 days**.

-And here is a just a random fact -  **In 1976, fourteen banks merged to form a bank credit card called "Mastercharge."
-This was later renamed to what is now know as "Mastercard."**.
+And here is a just a random fact -  **Common pesticides such as roach, termite and flea insecticide can be found in the bodies of majority of Americans**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)